- Document checklist to apply for the Spouse visa UK

 How to Sponsor a Spouse Visa

 In the case of the UK Spouse Visa, the British national or Settled person who resides in the UK becomes the sponsor.
-To successfully sponsor their loved one, the sponsor must support their spouse’s application via an in-depth Sponsorship Letter.
+To apply for a spouse to successfully sponsor their loved one, the sponsor must support their spouse’s application via an in-depth Sponsorship Letter.

 This letter must detail: